AvaAvarai/DCVis/README.md

 # DCVis: Dynamic Coordinate Visualisation System

-DCVis is a research project to build visual machine learning models with multidimensional visualizations and interactive classification tools.
+DCVis is a Visual Knowledge Discovery (VKD) Artificial Intelligence and Machine Learning (AI/ML) research project.
+This project allows for interactive building of visual ML models using multidimensional (n-D) data in visualizations.
+With interactive classification tools and synthetic data generation features supporting novel classifier improvement techniques.

-Contributors: Alice Williams, James Battistoni, Charles Recaido
-at Central Washington University Visual Knowledge Discovery Lab
-on projects by Dr. Boris Kovalerchuk during years 2022 to 2024.
+Project contributors: Alice Williams, James Battistoni IV, Charles Recaido, and Dr. Boris Kovalerchuk at Central Washington University Visual Knowledge Discovery Lab, project during years 2022 to 2024.

+Software developed for the paper:

+- Synthetic Data Generation and Automated Multidimensional Data Labeling for AI/ML in General and Circular Coordinates by Alice Williams and Dr. Boris Kovalerchuk

+Available under the MIT License, allowing for both personal and commercial use.

 *This software is a rewrite of [DSCVis](https://github.com/Charles57-CWU/DSCVis) with new visualizations and tooling features.*